ChristoferWindow/RepoViewer/Readme.md

 		- Move string keys to Enums
 		- Create urls by using sprintf  eg. "sprintf('/%s/users/%s/repos/%s', $versionControl, $userName, $repoName)
 		- Create collections and mentioned reponse objects instead of returning array.
 		   In order to be sure of the data returned
 		- Avoid using factory->createByName() in every function.
 			Instead:
 				-Create adapters in DI
-				-Generate adapter earlier and pass it into service -Create method for for getting adapter from factory
+				-Generate adapter earlier and pass it into service -Create method for for getting adapter from factory and save it to static
 		- Error handling from outside APIs, currently 404, 500, 403 etc. throws Exception,
 		  which are unhandled (on the frontend it is handled)